 If you wish to know the gender of your baby, please ask the sonographer during the scan.
 The morphology ultrasound is often the first time fetal gender can be seen, but you should be aware that assessment of the sex is not 100% accurate.
 Sometimes, the genitalia may not be visible due to fetal position.
 If you do not wish to know the sex of the baby, please tell the sonographer at the beginning of the exam.

 If you need a transvaginal ultrasound to measure your cervix or obtain better detail of your baby, you will be asked to empty your bladder and change into a gown.
 The transvaginal transducer is disinfected, and a protective cover is placed over the transducer each time it is used, so there is no risk of infection.
 The probe (transducer) is lubricated with gel prior to insertion into the vagina and then moved gently to see the structures required.
 This part of the examination generally takes 10-15 minutes.
 If the examination is causing discomfort or you want the examination to end, please advise the sonographer.

 Before your Scan

 Ideally, book your appointment so that the procedure is done when you are 19 – 20 weeks pregnant.

 Transabdominal: You will need a full bladder.
-Drink 500mL of water one hour before your appointment and do not empty your bladder (do not go to the toilet).
+Drink one litre of water one hour before your appointment and do not empty your bladder (do not go to the toilet).
 Distension of your bladder provides a window to view your pelvic organs through and compresses bowel out of the way.
 Your bladder does not need to be so full that it causes you pain or distress; if this is the case, please tell reception staff on arrival, and they will talk to you about your options.
 If during the examination, your bladder is causing you discomfort, please tell the sonographer.

 Transvaginal: If this imaging is needed, it is done on an empty bladder.